 There are three companies in New Zealand that compile your credit history.
 They are:

-Each of the companies must provide you with a credit report for free if you ask- so don’t be fooled by them offering you your credit score for $9.95.
+Each of the companies must provide you with a credit report for free if you ask- so don’t be fooled by them, offering you your credit score for $9.95.
 There is a free option if you scroll down- it just takes longer to get.

-The details you will need to provide are your full name, address, email, phone number, and your driver’s licence details.
+The details you will need to provide are your full name, address, email, phone number, and driver’s licence details.
 They will then send your report to the email address you gave them.

 Do you need to worry about your credit score?

-If you want to get items on finance or want to use after pay services then yes- you might want to look into your credit score.
+If you want to get items on finance or want to use after pay services, then yes- you might want to look into your credit score.
 It’s been suggested that some banks also use credit scores as a part of their mortgage assessment- but it’s not the only thing they look at.

 Then again- I have heard some mortgage brokers suggest that bankes don’t care about your credit score at all.
 They only care if your report says that you have been late on payments or have had any loan defaults.

-Remember- your credit score is not some sort of be all end all number that you have to base your entire life around to improve.
+Remember- your credit score is not some be all end all number that you have to base your entire life around to improve.
 In fact- I think you can get by your entire life without looking at your credit score at all.

 My Credit Score